dishuk13/git-commands/README.md

 ## Sublime Merge integration

 There is a config for Sublime Merge in the repo called `Default.sublime-commands`.
-Instruction on how to use that can be found [here](https://www.sublimemerge.com/docs/custom_commands).
+Instructions on how to use that can be found [here](https://www.sublimemerge.com/docs/custom_commands).

 Again, you would need to update the config if the trunk branch is not "main".